zenfyrdev/bootloader-unlock-wall-of-shame/brands/lg/README.md

 Older devices (prior to 2015) do not have partition verification (on operating system versions made prior to 2015) and assuming you have a root exploit, you can just flash modified partitions with dd -- as recommended by some official LineageOS [install guides]

-Newer LG budget phones (2018+) from the K and Stylo series typically do not have Fastboot.
+Newer LG budget phones (2018+) from the K and Stylo series typically do not have visible Fastboot.

+On these devices, fastboot can usually be accessed by wiping LG Download mode otherwise known as LAF.

-Most carrier branded LG devices (aside from T-Mobile versions) also usually have hidden or no Fastboot as well.
+Most carrier branded LG devices (aside from T-Mobile versions made before 2018) also usually have hidden or no Fastboot as well.

 ## Watches
 All LG watches on Android Wear/Wear OS use the [standard unlock procedure](../../misc/generic-unlock.md) via fastboot.